Peter Jones (Australian politician)

-Peter Vernon Jones AM (28 January 1933 – 16 January 2017) was an Australian politician who served as a member of the Legislative Assembly of Western Australia from 1974 to 1986, representing the seat of Narrogin.
+Peter Vernon Jones AM (28 January 1933 – 16 January 2017) was an Australian politician who served as a member of the Western Australian Legislative Assembly from 1974 to 1986, representing the seat of Narrogin.
 He was a minister in the governments of Charles Court and Ray O'Connor.

 Early life

 Jones was born in Launceston, Tasmania, the son of Annie May (née Simmons) and Harold Vernon Jones.
 He attended Launceston Church Grammar School, where his father was the headmaster.
 After leaving school, Jones farmed at Hagley.
 He moved to Western Australia in 1968 and subsequently farmed at Narrogin, on a property of 2700 ha.
 From 1972 to 1974, Jones was a member of the state marketing board for barley.
 He married Margaret Antonia Maslin in 1960, with whom he had three children.
-His children were called Philippa, Andrew and Angus.

 Politics

 A member of the National Country Party (NCP), Jones entered parliament at the 1974 state election, replacing the retiring William Manning.
 In May 1975, a split in the party saw Ray McPharlin replaced as leader by Dick Old, with Jones replacing Matt Stephens as deputy leader.
-He was subsequently appointed to the ministry, becoming Minister for Housing, Minister for Conservation and the Environment, and Minister for Fisheries and Wildlife.
+He was subsequently appointed to the ministry, becoming Minister for Housing, Minister for Conservation and the Environment and Minister for Fisheries and Wildlife.

 In a reshuffle after the 1977 state election, Jones was instead made Minister for Education, Minister for Cultural Affairs, and Minister for Recreation.
 A further reshuffle occurred after the 1980 election, and he became Minister for Resources Development, Minister for Mines, Minister for Fuel and Energy and Minister for Industrial Development and Commerce.
 In February 1981, Jones added another three portfolios, becoming Minister for Housing (for a second time), Minister for Regional Administration and the North-West, and Minister for Tourism.
 However, when Ray O'Connor replaced Charles Court as premier in January 1982, his workload was reduced to just three portfolios again – resources development, mines, and fuel and energy.
 Jones exited the ministry when the Liberal–NCP government was defeated at the 1983 state election.

 In 1978, several National Country MPs had left the party to form a new group, the National Party.
 The NCP and the National Party merged in October 1984, under the name of the latter, although the parliamentary NCP was not formally dissolved until January 1985.
 Its three remaining members in the Legislative Assembly – Jones, Bert Crane, and Dick Old – refused to join the new unified party, instead joining the Liberal Party.
 At the 1986 state election, Jones and Old were defeated by National Party, although Crane retained his seat as a Liberal.